amokhvarma/amokhvarma.github.io/index.md

 ---
 ![Alt text](Amokh_Img.jpeg?raw=true "Title")
 ## WELCOME !!
 I am Amokh and this is my personal website.
 I'm an Integrated Master's + Bachelor's student in the [Maths Department](https://maths.iitd.ac.in/drupal/) at the [Indian Institute of Technology, Delhi](https://home.iitd.ac.in/).
 I am currently in my 4th year (joined 2018) .
 This website serves as a brief introduction to me and my interests.
 If you go over to the left, you can see my CV and a brief description of my projects.
-Further, you can reach me using the email icon at the botom right.
+Further, you can reach me using the email icon at the left.
 You can also find my github link there :) .
 Let's dive right in :

 ## Academic Background
 ### Mtech in Maths and Computation